[updated from January 2023 original post]

 Both programs – stabilizing the existing tracks and planning the bypass – will need funding through state and federal grants.
 OCTA should aggressively pursue financing for both projects now since the current window of opportunity for funding must be leveraged before it closes.
 Competition for funding grants is based on the value of the project: its projected ridership.
 A passenger rail project’s ridership forecast starts with the existing ridership as a baseline.
 If current ridership numbers are low because of service issues, a lower future ridership will be projected.
 This could create a financing shortfall for the planning, design, and construction phases.

 To maximize available funding for the rail bypass, strategic planning and investment will be needed to generate high ridership numbers on the existing Surf Line once full service is restored.
 Bringing passengers back in force means establishing promotional programs, convenient scheduling, and high standards of service excellence and reliability.
 For California and the nation it is vital that the railroad linking Los Angeles and San Diego be secure and endure for future generations.

-[an earlier version of this piece was published in Voice of OC on December 19, 2022]
+[an earlier version of this piece was published in the 1st Quarter 2023 issue of Steel Wheels magazine, and in Voice of OC on December 19, 2022]